Melendres Compliance Corner

 Reforms

-Under the leadership of Sheriff Paul Penzone, MCSO is striving to work from a reinvigorated foundation of ethics, standards, and skills.
-Sheriff Penzone has made structural changes within the Sheriff’s Office that emphasize making MCSO a world-class professional organization that is both respectful and responsive toward the community.
+Under the leadership of Sheriff Russ Skinner, MCSO is striving to work from a reinvigorated foundation of ethics, standards, and skills.
+Sheriff Skinner has made structural changes within the Sheriff’s Office that emphasize making MCSO a world-class professional organization that is both respectful and responsive toward the community.

 History